Property Value

 Surely the real cost of the project should reflect the decrease in value of people’s homes.
 So, even with a 15% average property value decline, we have an additional project cost of $180 million.
 RETA’s position is that homeowners and landowners need to be compensated for the decrease in the value of their properties and that they should be compensated at new-build value – not fair market value after that has been driven down by as much as 40% or more.

-And rural land is also impacted – the ability to sub-divide, the effects of EMF on livestock and so on all contribute to adversely affect property values.
+And rural land is also impacted – the ability to sub-divide, the effects of EMFs on livestock and so on all contribute to adversely affect property values.
 And just picking up and moving when you’re a farmer or an acreage owner isn’t always an option.
 Studies indicate agricultural properties devalue by 16-29%, when overhead lines are built on or nearby the properties.